MathisFederico/LearnRL/README.rst

 Support
 -------

-If you are having issues, please let me know at mathfederico@gmail.com.
+If you are having issues, please contact us `on Discord <https://discord.gg/z9dd4s5>`_.

 License
 -------